 ECTA implements distributed leadership model

-What attracted the team to this model is that it promotes shared power and decision-making across the leadership team and within the organization.
-ECTA staff embrace the benefits of decentralizing power and authority and adopting values-based leadership, including promoting diverse ideas, leveraging leader expertise, increasing sustainability by sharing responsibilities, and increasing responsiveness to internal and external needs.
-This new model also reflects ECTA’s continued commitment to innovation, leadership development, and equity.
+What attracted the team to this model is that it promotes shared decision-making across the leadership team and within the organization.
+ECTA staff embrace the benefits of adopting values-based leadership, including promoting innovative ideas, leveraging leader expertise, increasing sustainability by sharing responsibilities, and increasing responsiveness to internal and external needs.
+This new model also reflects ECTA’s continued commitment to innovation, leadership development, and support to children with disabilities and their families from underserved communities.

 The leadership team will retain its organizational structure of associate directors.
 FPG Senior Technical Assistance Specialist Megan Vinh, PhD, will now serve as director and FPG Senior Technical Assistance Specialist Christina Kasprzak, MA, who had been co-director for 11 years, will now be an associate director.
 Kasprzak will work with Vinh and ECTA’s other associate directors, listed below, to support this transition on logistical questions and innovative ways to operate.

-In addition to leaders within FPG, ECTA will continue to have four partner leads based at other institutions: Lise Fox, PhD, University of South Florida; Kathy Hebbeler, PhD, SRI International; Shantel Meek, PhD, the Children’s Equity Project at Arizona State University; and Alissa Rausch, EdD, University of Denver.
+In addition to leaders within FPG, ECTA will continue to have four partner leads based at other institutions: Lise Fox, PhD, at the University of South Florida; Kathy Hebbeler, PhD, at SRI International; Shantel Meek, PhD, at Arizona State University; and Alissa Rausch, EdD, at the University of Denver.

 The ECTA leadership team is operationalizing the new model by using the core infrastructure areas of expertise needed to meet the demands of a national technical assistance center of ECTA’s scope and size.
 The six core areas and their corresponding leadership are: